Your science deserves to be shared

-We offer a number of different media training programmes for scientists, from short, punchy “info” sessions and half-day media awareness workshops, all the way through to small-group media training sessions that equip you with new skills and put them to the test in a highly-interactive day.
+We offer a number of different media training programmes for scientists, from short, punchy “info” sessions and half-day media awareness workshops, all the way through to small-group media and interview training sessions that equip you with new skills and put them to the test in a highly-interactive day.

 PUTTING YOUR MESSAGES TO WORK

-Science Communication Skills
+Science Communication Toolbox